jimtough/gradle-masterclass/README.md

 This will not only enable calls to 'logger.info', etc., but it will cause a lot more Gradle diagnostic information to be displayed in the console.

+### The 'AAA-POST-COURSE' directory

+After I finished the course, I chose to create some more Gradle projects in this Git repo to learn specific things.
+These were not part of the course.

 ## Gradle notes